-Due to COVID-19, numerous businesses in the City of Coppell were required to close their doors or limit their service offerings.
-As a result, their business has suffered.
-In order to help them in their recovery efforts, the City would like to allow businesses more opportunities to advertise their services using on-premise temporary signage.
-Therefore, the City is placing a moratorium on enforcement of certain sections of Article 16, Chapter 6-15, Sections 6-15-3 (A), 6-15-4 and 6-15-5 (3) (A) and (B), (J)-(M) and (8) of the City of Coppell Code of Ordinances.
+On May 12, 2020, City Council approved an Ordinance that declared a moratorium of enforcement on certain sections of Article 16, Chapter 6 of the City of Coppell Code of Ordinances that pertains to on-premise temporary signs.
+City Council passed this Ordinance due to COVID-19 because the pandemic impacted so many businesses that were forced to close or limit their service offerings.
+In order to help them in their recovery efforts, the City wanted to allow businesses more opportunities to advertise their services using on-premise temporary signage.

+The Ordinance placed a moratorium on enforcement of certain sections of Article 16, Chapter 6-15, Sections 6-15-3 (A), 6-15-4 and 6-15-5 (3) (A) and (B), (J)-(M) and (8) of the City of Coppell Code of Ordinances.
 Those sections read as follows: